DUVIED101/fin_proj/README.md

 # fin_proj
-some ideas for my ideal financial tool
+some ideas for my ideal financial tool.